 With around 49% of the City’s population under the age of 30 and a vibrant cultural scence, Dublin is a go-to hub for young professionals.

 Honourable Mentions: London, Hamburg & Frankfurt.

-If you're interested in pursuing your next career move in some of Europe's premier tech hubs and beyond check out our latest Irish Data Science Vacancies or upload your CV today to keep up-to-date with the latest jobs in your field.
+If you’re interested in pursuing your next career move in some of Europe’s premier tech hubs and beyond check out our latest vacancies or upload your resume today to keep up-to-date with the latest jobs in your field.